tnagler/website/content/seminar/index.md

 ## Schedule

-**21-09-2020** | Vera Arntzen
-*Weighted Cox methods to correct for ascertainment bias*

-Motivated by a study into the effect of the gene-based Polygenic Risk Score (PRS) on the age of breast cancer diagnosis where high-risk families are sampled, we examined weighting approaches to correct for ascertainment bias.
-Outcome-dependent sampling generally leads to too many events in comparison to the population and an overrepresentation of young, affected subjects.
-Two different weighted Cox model approaches were considered, using time fixed and time dependent weights.
-The novelty is that we evaluated their performance for varying strengths of within-family correlation by simulations.

-**28-09-2020** | Marta Fiocco

 **05-10-2020** | Elena Sellentin

 **12-10-2020** | Amine Hadji

 **19-10-2020** | Richard Gill

 **26-10-2020** | Aad van der Vaart